Skip to content

 cd deploy/terraform/apps/starter/app_stack

-terraform output api_url # ALB URL for the API
+terraform output api_url # HTTPS CloudFront URL when enable_api_cloudfront, else the ALB URL

 terraform output dashboard_site # { bucket_name, cloudfront_domain_name, url, ... }